txfusion/aa-demos/contracts/transaction-authorization/README.md

 - Unlocking --> can be done through 3 methods:
   - `acceptTransferWithAuthorization` --> funds unlocked from the contract and sent to the receiver
   - `rejectTransferWithAuthorization` --> funds unlocked from the contract and sent to the sender
-  - `cancelAuthorization` (name WIP) --> funds unlocked from the contract by the sender and sent to the sender
+  - `cancelAuthorization` --> funds unlocked from the contract by the sender and sent to the sender

 ![diagram.png](./authorized-txs-diagram.png)